Romanian Food: Take A Hearty Bite Out Of Romanian Cuisine With These 39 Dishes & Drinks

 16. Pomana Porcului

-This dish means “honoring the pig,” and it is served after the animal has been sacrificed for the Christmas dinner.
-But you do not have to travel to Romania around Christmas to have it, as it is a regular in the menus of many restaurants.
+One of the classic Romanian dishes, its name means “honoring the pig,” and it is served after the animal has been sacrificed for the Christmas dinner.
+But you do not have to travel to Romania around Christmas to have it, as it is a regular in the menus of many places to eat in Romania.

 A special bean stew you can serve with pickles, meat, and soft polenta or bread.